 What you no longer need can bring help and hope to the needy.

-Gospel for Asia can receive and liquidate your appreciated tangible personal property valued at $1,000 or more.
+GFA can receive and liquidate your appreciated tangible personal property valued at $1,000 or more.
 We handle the administrative burden by working to sell the asset for you and then use the proceeds for your favorite causes within the ministry of GFA.
 If the assets have appreciated in value since you purchased them, donating them will usually provide you with a greater tax deduction than if you sell them yourself and donate the proceeds.